Kaltsoon/data-management-and-databases/slidev/08-database-design.md

 - What we might not have thought is that **why** the Takkula database structured as it is
   - Why does it have these specific tables and columns?
   - Why does it have these relationships between tables?
-- The end result is an output of the **database development lifecycle**
+- The end result is an outcome of the **database development lifecycle**

 ---